Living in the Tension of Healing and Social Change

 October 9 - 12, 2017

 Click on the Leadership tab above for more information on our key leaders.
-Details on workshops will be available soon!
+Also, click on the Workshops tab for descriptions of the afternoon presentations from Fr.
+Eric Hollas.

 To register and/or reserve accommodations for this conference online, please click on the RATES & REGISTRATION tab above.
 You may also download a registration form above.